sky-chaser-high/adobe-illustrator-scripts/README.md

 Move the cursor to the line you want to copy, and run this script.
 It is not necessary to select a line.

-### Notes
+> **Warning**
-Since copy and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
+> Since copy and paste inside the script to move the cursor position, if you have copied the content in advance, it will be lost.
+> Area type with wrapping may not work well.
+> In the case of copyLineDown.js, when copying the last line, a new line is added to work around a bug.

+> **Note**
-Only one line can be copied.
+> Only one line can be copied.
 Multiple lines are not supported.
-Area type with wrapping may not work well.
-In the case of copyLineDown.js, when copying the last line, a new line is added to work around a bug.
-If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
+> If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
-If you want to enter text, you must click with the mouse.
+> If you want to enter text, you must click with the mouse.

 ### Requirements
 Illustrator CC 2018 or higher